Skip to Content

 If the couple were divorcing in Canada (where pre-nups are referred to as "marriage contracts"), the fate of their contract would be less certain.
 Canadian law regarding marriage contracts is currently in a state of flux, and it is common for one spouse to apply to the court to have their agreement set aside.
 If there were procedural problems at the time the agreement was signed (for example, one person was pressured to sign, didn't have independent legal advice, or did not know what they were giving up), the agreement might be set aside.
 The same is true if the agreement is grossly unfair to one spouse at the time of signing, or if it has unexpectedly become so by the time that one spouse applies to have it set aside.

 A large power imbalance between parties can lead to issues with the contract.
 Deng, significantly younger than Murdoch and a junior employee at his company at the time of marriage, could certainly meet those criteria.
 (And Murdoch admits he had to persuade her to accept his proposal.)
-However, Murdoch covered his bases here: Deng was represented at the time by Pamela Sloan, an experienced attorney who is now representing her in the divorce.
+However, Murdoch covered his bases here: Deng was represented at the time by Pamela Sloan, an experienced lawyer who is now representing her in the divorce.
 That makes it much harder for Deng to argue she didn't know what she was getting into.
 The subsequent signing of two additional agreements, to take into account the birth of two daughters, also makes it less likely that holes will be found in the pre-nup.

 Wendi Deng probably won't walk away empty-handed from her marriage to a man Bloomberg lists as worth over $12 billion, but let's hope she and her lawyer were sharp negotiators back in 1999.
 She may not get much more than whatever is in that pre-nup, plus her share of any property the two own jointly-which includes a Beverley Hills home and a Manhattan condo purchased in 2005 (for a whopping $44 million).